Accepting new couples · Limited openings · Online across California

 What all those stories showed me is simple: trust rebuilds slowly — but when it returns, it changes everything.

 The work I do in the therapy room mirrors the work I do at home: staying present, softening when shutting down would be easier, and finding my way back when connection frays.
-My job isn’t to make people perfect — it’s to help them stay with what matters long enough to meet each other again.
+My work is to help you stay present with what matters, long enough to meet each other again.

 Because love only works when both voices matter.